-BOB: What has owning a business with your sister been like over the years?
+CONSULTANT: What has owning a business with your sister been like over the years?

 MICHAEL: We complement each other’s strengths and weaknesses in a very positive way.
 Alexis is hyper-focused; she gets that trait from our father.
 My success comes from a mix of that tenacity and the connection I make with people.